blatmand/MasterThesisDanielBlatman/README.txt

 README for using the source code of the Master thesis of Daniel Blatman.
 The folder contains the source code used to produce the figures in the scripts and the output obtained when the scripts are run.
-Additionally a file ml_pipeline.png is present in the folder CLassifyGW showing schematically the ML pipeline used.
+Additionally a file ml_pipeline.png is present in the folder ClassifyGW showing schematically the ML pipeline used.
 The thesis was done as part of Master studies in AI at Maastricht University in collaboration with IBM Research - Zurich.
 Thesis Committee: